 Why not indeed.

 What website do we use?
-Trustedhousesitters is the site we use.
+Trustedhousesitters.
 We have found it excellent in every way.
 Though to be fair we have not used any other ones, which may or may not be just as good.

 A few tips for any wannabe housesitters out there: